-The ministry of John the Baptist, which preceded Jesus' by six months, ran from 26 to 29 A.D.
+The New Testament ministry of John the Baptist, which preceded Jesus' by six months, ran from 26 to 29 A.D.
 It was his calling to prepare the people for the literal appearing of the anticipated Messiah.
 John's ministry ended when Herod Antipas, who ruled part of Palestine as one of the sons of Herod of Great, beheaded him.
 The ministry of Jesus ran for three and one-half years, from the Fall of 26 A.D. to the Spring of 30 A.D.
 He lived in Capernaum, located on the northern shore of the Sea of Galilee, during the entire period of his preaching and spreading the good news of God's kingdom.

-The name of Palestine (Palaestina) was given to this area by the Roman Empire in about 135 A.D.
-Before this time the Romans had divided up the region into four pieces.
+In 68 B.C., Pompey the Great reduced this occupied area to a Roman province.
+The area officially received the name of Palestine (Palaestina) by the Roman Empire in about 135 A.D.
+Before this time, the Romans had split this general region into the following four pieces.

-Judea, the southern portion of the country.
+Judea, the southern portion of the country

-Samaria, the middle province, whose northern boundary ran along the hills to the south of the plain of Esdraelon (valley of Jezreel).
+Samaria, the middle province, whose northern boundary ran along the hills to the south of the Plain of Esdraelon (valley of Jezreel)

-Galilee, the northern province.
+Galilee, the northern province

 Perea (a Greek word that means "opposite country"), an area that lies east of the Jordan and the Dead Sea